-OVERVIEW: The NIHCM Foundation backs healthcare journalism.
-Topics of interest include cost and quality, healthcare reform, healthcare delivery, healthcare coverage, Medicare, Medicaid and population health.
+OVERVIEW: The NIHCM Foundation supports healthcare journalism.
+Topics of interest include cost and quality, healthcare reform, healthcare delivery, healthcare coverage, Medicare, Medicaid, and population health.

-IP TAKE: NIHCM offers grants of up to $200,000.
-But competition is stiff here, with fewer than 10 healthcare grants available each year.
+IP TAKE: NIHCM funds grants of up to $200,000.
+Competition is stiff here, and fewer than 10 healthcare grants are available each year.

 The foundation accepts unsolicited letters of inquiry and announces funding cycles and deadlines in the spring.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)